pingcap/docs-cn/tiup/tiup-component-cluster-patch.md

 ### -N, --node

 - Specifies nodes to be replaced.
 The value of this option is a comma-separated list of node IDs.
-You can get the node ID from the first column of the cluster status table<!--(/tiup/tiup-component-cluster-display.md)--> returned by the `tiup cluster display` command.
+You can get the node ID from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
 - Data type: `STRINGS`
 - If this option is not specified, TiUP does not select any nodes to replace by default.